British Broadcasting Corporation

 Shirley High Street, Southampton

-What began as a credit crisis in banking has now spread to other parts of the economy, with experts saying the UK is already in recession.
+What began as a credit crisis in banking quickly spread to other parts of the economy, plunging the UK into recession.

-So what's the impact on a typical High Street?
-In the last few weeks we have been visiting Shirley High Street in Southampton to find out.
+So what's been the impact on a typical High Street?
+Over the past year we have been visiting Shirley High Street in Southampton to find out.

 Graph showing employment in Shirley